libis/rdm-integration/README.md

 go build -ldflags "-X main.DataverseServer=https://demo.dataverse.org -X main.RootDataverseId=demo -X main.DefaultHash=MD5" -v -o datasync.exe ./app/local/
 ```

-These are the ``-X`` flags that you can use at the build time and set the default values for the command line arguments (as listed by the ``datasync.exe -h`` command):
+These are the ``-X`` flags that you can use at the build time to set the default values for the command line arguments (as listed by the ``datasync.exe -h`` command):
 - DataverseServer (sets the default value for the ``server`` argument): URL of the Dataverse installation that the built application will connect to by default
 - DataverseServerName (sets the default value for the ``serverName`` argument): display name of the Dataverse installation, e.g., "Demo Dataverse"
 - RootDataverseId (sets the default value for the ``dvID`` argument): ID of the root Dataverse collection of the Dataverse installation, e.g., "demo"
-- DefaultHash (sets the default value for the ``hash`` argument): most Dataverse installation use "MD5" as hashing algorithm, and this flag can be omitted in most cases.
+- DefaultHash (sets the default value for the ``hash`` argument): most Dataverse installation use "MD5" as hashing algorithm: this flag can be omitted in most cases.
-- MyDataRoleIds (sets the default value for the ``roleIDs`` argument): this application uses the ``retrieve`` "my data" API call, however, this API requires the Role ID (primary key of the role table where the particular role is stored on the database), which can be tricky to find.
-Only the datasets where the user has that particular role are return by the server.
+- MyDataRoleIds (sets the default value for the ``roleIDs`` argument): this application uses the ``retrieve`` "my data" API call.
+However, this API requires the Role ID (primary key of the role table where the particular role is stored on the database), which can be tricky to find.
+Only the datasets where the user has that particular role are returned by the server.
 If your Dataverse installation does not fill the dropdown for the dataset choice, then this flag should be adjusted.
 Otherwise, you can omit this flag.
 The default setting is ``6,7`` representing the ``contributor`` and ``curator`` roles on most installations.

 You can also build the binaries for multiple architectures at once with the ``make multiplatform_demo`` command.
 Adapt the build commands in that script similarly as described for the ``make executable`` command.